Brand Loyalty: The Definition & 5 Ways to Build It to Last in 2021

 For loyal customers or those who spend more you can provide them with a special level of service.

-This means giving them free shipping, sooner delivery or offering service during out of hours.
+This means giving them free shipping, faster delivery or offering a service out of normal hours.
 Ultimately you can offer products at a discount.
 A lot of people are members of loyalty programs to save money.

 Ultimately customers want to be loyal to a company and they do many things to prove that.
 Apple’s launch events are nothing less than evangelical meetings.